LyudmilaKostanyan/Parallel-Summation/README.md

-# Memory Orders Benchmark
+# Parallel Summation Benchmark

 ## Overview
-This project is a C++ benchmarking tool designed to evaluate and compare different approaches to summing a large sequence of integers.
-It leverages multithreading to perform fast computations while testing how different memory ordering constraints impact performance and correctness in atomic operations.
+This C++ project demonstrates parallel summation techniques by partitioning an array among multiple threads.
+It compares different methods for aggregating the results—using atomic operations with various memory orderings and a reduction-based approach—to explore trade-offs in correctness, complexity, and speed.

 ## Problem Description
-Summing a sequence of numbers efficiently is a common operation in many applications.
-This project implements three distinct methods to compute the sum:
+Summing large arrays efficiently is a common problem in parallel computing.
+The challenge lies in managing shared data access and synchronization across multiple threads.
+This project implements three methods for calculating the sum of a large integer array:

-- **Atomic Sum:**
+1. **Atomic Sum:**
-  Uses atomic operations with two different memory orders (`relaxed` and `seq_cst`) to safely update a shared total across multiple threads.
+   Threads update a shared atomic variable using the `fetch_add` operation with different memory orderings:
+   - **Relaxed:** Provides minimal synchronization, offering higher performance but less ordering guarantees.
+   - **Sequentially Consistent (seq_cst):** Ensures a strict global order of operations, enhancing correctness at the cost of additional overhead.

-- **Reduce Sum:**
+2. **Reduce Sum:**
-  Distributes the data among multiple threads where each thread computes its own partial sum.
-The partial sums are later aggregated into a final result.
+   The array is partitioned among several threads.
+Each thread computes a partial sum independently, and these partial sums are then aggregated in the main thread.
+This approach avoids locks during computation but requires additional aggregation.

-- **Single-Threaded Sum:**
+3. **Single-Threaded Sum:**
-  Computes the sum sequentially using a single thread, serving as a baseline to compare the performance gains of multithreading.

-The goal is to analyze the trade-offs between these approaches, particularly focusing on the performance impacts caused by different atomic memory orderings and the overhead of synchronization.
+   A baseline method that performs the summation sequentially without multithreading, offering a point of comparison for performance metrics.

 ## Explanation of Some Topics
+### Parallel Summation
+The core idea behind parallel summation is to divide the dataset among multiple threads so that each thread handles a portion of the data.
+This partitioning aims to reduce overall processing time by leveraging concurrent execution.
+The final result can be computed:
+- **With Locks (Atomic Sum):** Threads update a shared atomic variable, ensuring data integrity with locking mechanisms implicit in atomic operations.
+- **Without Locks (Reduce Sum):** Threads compute their sums independently, and a final aggregation step combines these results.
+This method reduces locking overhead but introduces additional steps in the reduction phase.

-### Memory Ordering
+### Memory Ordering in Atomics
 - **`std::memory_order_relaxed`:**
-  This mode imposes minimal ordering constraints, providing faster updates but with minimal synchronization guarantees.
+  This ordering does not enforce any constraints on the sequence of operations across threads, making it faster but with less strict ordering.

 - **`std::memory_order_seq_cst`:**
-  Provides a strict global ordering of operations across threads, ensuring a consistent view at the cost of some performance overhead.
+  This ordering enforces a sequentially consistent view of operations, ensuring that all threads see operations in the same order at the cost of performance due to the heavier synchronization requirements.

-### Multithreading and Work Distribution
-The program uses the C++ Standard Library's threading facilities (`std::thread`) to divide a large dataset into chunks.
-Each thread computes a partial sum for its assigned section.
-In the Atomic Sum approach, these partial sums are added to a shared atomic variable.
-In the Reduce Sum approach, the final summation is performed by aggregating locally computed partial sums.

-### Performance Measurement
-A timing utility from the `zen::timer` library is employed to record the execution time for each summing method.
-This measured time (in milliseconds) allows users to compare how different techniques perform under the same conditions and dataset sizes.

 ## Example Output
-Below is an example of the output produced by the application:
+An example run of the program may produce output similar to the following:

 ```
 Method              Memory Order        Sum                 Time (ms)